Eddie Bauer: 1920–1949: Eddie Bauer's Sport Shop

-In 1920, at the age of 21, Eddie Bauer, established his first store in downtown Seattle, "Eddie Bauer's Tennis Shop", in the back of a local hunting and fishing store.
+In 1920, at the age of 21, Eddie Bauer established his first store in downtown Seattle, "Eddie Bauer's Tennis Shop", in the back of a local hunting and fishing store.
 He first specialized in building and repairing tennis rackets and the shop was only open during the tennis season; Bauer spent the rest of the year pursuing his own sportsman activities.
 Bauer expanded his line of merchandise to include his own hand-made golf clubs and fishing tackle and he changed the name of his store to "Eddie Bauer's Sport Shop".
 Bauer developed and patented a standardized shuttlecock in 1934.
 The Bauer Shuttlecock popularized badminton in the United States.
-While operating this first store, Bauer developed his creed, "To give you such outstanding quality, value, service and guarantee that we may be worthy of your high esteem", still used by the modern company.
+While operating this first store, Bauer developed his creed, "To give you such outstanding quality, value, service and guarantee that we may be worthy of your high esteem", still used by the modern company.In 1929, Bauer married Christine "Stine" Heltborg, an accomplished sportswoman who became his chief field tester and whom he affectionately called "my wilderness companion."

 The Skyliner

 While on a winter fishing trip in Washington, Eddie Bauer developed hypothermia.
 He then began trying to develop alternatives to heavy wool garments used by outdoorsmen at the time.
 He attempted to offset the bulkiness of down by quilting a down jacket.
 In 1940, Bauer patented the first quilted goose down-insulated jacket in the United States: and introduced it in his store as "The Skyliner".
 Bauer received over 20 patents on various outdoor clothing and sporting equipment between 1934 and 1937.

+Bauer originally called his prototype the "Blizzard-Proof Jacket" and enlisted Seattle mountaineer Ome Daiber, who had his own small manufacturing operation, to produce the first generation of the design before Bauer refined it further.

+Under the patent, Bauer held exclusive rights to the jacket's diamond-quilt design for 14 years, and he later expanded this to ten additional design patents for quilted clothing, making Eddie Bauer the sole domestic manufacturer of quilted down jackets until the 1960s.